 Choosing Keywords for Your LinkedIn Profile

-If you want to get found on LinkedIn when people searching for what you offer (rather than searching for you in particular), then you need to think about the keywords they may use in their search on LinkedIn.
+If you want to get found on LinkedIn when people are searching for what you offer (rather than searching for you in particular), then you need to think about the keywords they may use in their search on LinkedIn.

 On LinkedIn people tend to look for people, rather than things or information like they would on Google.
-For example, on Google someone may search for “How to write a great LinkedIn profile” or “LinkedIn marketing ideas” whereas on LinkedIn they may search for a “LinkedIn expert” or “LinkedIn profile writer” or “LinkedIn marketing consultant”.
+For example, on Google someone may search for “How to create a great LinkedIn profile” or “LinkedIn marketing ideas” whereas on LinkedIn they may search for a “LinkedIn expert” or “LinkedIn profile writer” or “LinkedIn marketing consultant”.

-So, when you are adding keywords throughout your profile think specifically about the words and keyword phrases your ideal clients would be using on LinkedIn vs on Google.
+So, when you are adding keywords throughout your profile, think specifically about the words and keyword phrases your ideal clients would be using on LinkedIn vs on Google.